openjdk/jextract/README.md

         └── lib
 ```

-To run the `jextract` tool, simply run the `jextract` command in the `bin` folder (again, the exact location of the binary might vary slightly depending on the platform):
+To run the `jextract` tool, simply run the `jextract` command in the `bin` folder (again, the exact location of the binary might vary slightly depending on the platform, e.g. on macOs `build/jextract.app/Contents/MacOS/jextract` ):

 ```sh
 build/jextract/bin/jextract